 In case of partial reinvestment, a partial relief (proportional to the investment made) will apply.
 In case the reinvestment is not fully accomplished during the reinvestment period, the difference (or the proportional difference) will be considered as taxable income of the second year following the disposal, increased by 15%.

-Capital gains on the sale of share capital or other equity instruments, owned for a period of not less than 12 months, obtained by resident or non-resident with PE in Cabo Verde are exempt from CIT.
+Capital gains on the sale of share capital or other equity instruments, owned for a period of not less than 12 months, obtained by a resident or non-resident with a PE in Cabo Verde are exempt from CIT.
 This benefit does not apply to capital gains on the sale of share capital acquired from entities that are subject to a more favourable tax regime.

 Capital gains on the sale of share capital or other securities obtained by non-resident entities without a PE in Cabo Verde are also exempt from CIT.